-Fixation of salary period.
+Fixation of salary period

-- 37. (1) An employer may fix periods, which for the purpose of this Order shall be called salary periods, in respect of which salary earned shall be payable. - (2) No salary period shall exceed one month.

-(3) In the absence of a salary period so fixed, the salary period shall be deemed to be one month.
+- 37. (1) An employer may fix periods, which for the purpose of this Act shall be called salary periods, in respect of which salary earned shall be payable. - (2) No salary period shall exceed one month. - (3) In the absence of a salary period so fixed, the salary period is deemed to be one month.

-Computation of salary for incomplete month's work.
+Computation of salary for incomplete month's work

-- 38. (1) If a monthly-rated employee has not completed a whole month of service because - (a) he commenced employment after the first day of the month; - (b) his employment was terminated before the end of the month; or - (c) he took leave of absence without pay for one or more days of the month, the salary due to him for that month shall be calculated in accordance with the following formula - the the employee is required to work in that month
+- 38. (1) If a monthly-rated employee has not completed a whole month of service because - (a) he commenced employment after the first day of the month; - (b) his employment was terminated before the end of the month; or - (c) he took leave of absence without pay for one or more days of the month, the salary due to him for that month shall be calculated in accordance with the following formula -

-Monthly gross rate of pay X Number of days the employee actually Number of days on which worked in that month.
+Monthly gross rate of pay Number of days on which the the employee is required to work in that month X Number of days the employee actually worked in that month.